jessepav/lacygoill-wiki-backup/tmux/tmux.md

             Set the style  of the right part of the  status line.
 For how to specify  style, see the message-command-style option.

-    status-style my_style

-            Set status line style.
-For how to specify style, see the message-command-style option.

-    visual-activity [on | off]

-            If on,  display a status  line message when  activity occurs in  a window for  which the monitor-activity window option is enabled.

-    visual-silence [on | off]

-            If monitor-silence  is enabled,  prints a message  after the interval  has expired  on a given window.

     word-separators string